JohannesMP/PrefixLog/README.md

 * Log File Support
   * Currently there is no support for outputting the printed log to a file automatically.
-  * It should be easy to set up a static configuration object read by `PrefixLogProxy`, and used to print to a defined log file or stream whenever it writes to std::cout.
+  * It should be easy to set up a static configuration object read by `PrefixLogProxy`, and used to print to a defined log file or stream whenever it writes to `std::cout` internally.